Josef Smrkovský: Soviet occupation

+A plaque bearing the name Josef Smrkovský – on the building at Wenceslas Square, No. 52.

 "If someone thinks we are manoeuvred by the Soviets, they are badly off base," said Smrkovský in the summer of 1968.
 His assessment proved incorrect.
 The Warsaw Pact invasion of Czechoslovakia took only one day.
 Smrkovský and the other leading proponents of the reform were deported to Moscow, where they were instructed to sign the so-called Moscow Protocol (as they finally did, with the exception of František Kriegel, who refused to sign).
 Upon his return, Smrkovský unsuccessfully tried to keep the Stalinist wing from taking control of the party.
 He was demoted at the request of Gustáv Husák, suspended from KSČ, and widely denounced.
 In 1971 he took part in the birthday celebration of Bohumil Hrabal.
 He died in 1974, and was buried under police control.
 The obituary letter sent by Dubček to Smrkovský's relatives was published in Italian daily Giorni - Vie Nuove and reprinted in Le Monde, or New York Herald Tribune.

 The public was not supposed to officially learn about Smrkovský's death.
 František Kriegel's funeral speech was forbidden, but 1,500 people came to honor the memory.
 The urn with the remains was subsequently stolen and found on a train in České Velenice.
 The survivors were not allowed to bury the urn in Prague.
 This did not happen until 1990, when the remains of Josef Smrkovský were buried at the Olšany Cemetery in Prague.